briansegs/bar-code_creator/README.md

 # Barcode-Creator
 ### I need barcodes to scan!

 And that is the truth.
-I'm working on a different project where I realized that I needed unique barcodes.
+I was working on a different project where I realized that I needed unique barcodes.
 I found python-barcode and decided to make my own barcode creator.

 It was fun to make and has all the features I need for my other project.
 If you need EAN13 barcodes or a base to build